bharatimalik/Speed_Camera_Violations/FinalVersion.md

 First version:
 ![Image](https://github.com/bharatimalik/Speed_Camera_Violations/blob/master/Camera.JPG)

-Final version:
-![Image](https://github.com/bharatimalik/Speed_Camera_Violations/blob/master/4.JPG)

-* For the first version, I used color-coded bar charts (based on seasons) to present the information discussed above.
+* For the first version (shown above), I used color-coded bar charts (based on seasons) to present the information discussed above.
-* For the final version, I chose to use the line charts which were color coded per season for better visualization.
+* For the final version (shown below), I chose to use the line charts which were color coded per season for better visualization.
 It will also be cost effective for anyone who wants to print the same.
 I also added caption details for the final version.
 As we have information for half-year of 2014 and 2019, I filtered the violation dates to remove missing value bias for the final version.

+Final version:
+![Image](https://github.com/bharatimalik/Speed_Camera_Violations/blob/master/4.JPG)

 ## Conclusion